Popular Republican Movement: Origins of French Christian Democracy

 In the late 19th century secular forces sought to radically reduce the power of the Catholic Church in France, especially regarding schools.
 The Catholic bishops mistrusted the Republic and the ideas of the French Revolution, as well as the idea of popular sovereignty, which questioned the superiority of the spiritual power over the temporal.
 For this reason, it supported all the conservative governments of the 19th century, notably MacMahon and his policy of "moral order".

 In 1892, in his encyclical Au Milieu Des Sollicitudes, Pope Leo XIII advised the French Catholics to rally to the Republic.
 The previous year, another encyclical, Rerum novarum had denounced both capitalistic society and socialist ideology, and advocated the creation of Catholic popular organisations.
 In 1894, students founded Le Sillon (The Furrow).
 Its leader, Marc Sangnier, campaigned for spiritual values, democracy and social reforms.
 It represented the progressive wing of French Catholicism.
 Radical forces triumphed in 1905 and disestablished the Catholic Church and seized its properties.
 The very conservative Pope Pius X told the bishops to distance themselves from the state and condemned Le Sillon in his 1910 encyclical Notre charge apostolique.
 Better relations were restored in the 1920s, but the parties on the left (Radical, Socialist and Communist) were strongly anticlerical.

 At the beginning of the 20th century, many organisations appeared: the Christian Workers Youth, the Christian Agricultural Youth, and the French Confederation of Christian Workers.
 In 1924, the Popular Democratic Party (PDP) was founded, but it remained a small centre-right party.
 However, more liberal Christian Democratic ideas arose in intellectual circles.
-Emmanuel Mounier founded the review Esprit (mind or spirit) which denounced fascism and passivity of the Western democracies.
+Emmanuel Mounier founded the review Esprit (mind or spirit) which denounced fascism and the passivity of the Western democracies.
 In the paper L'Aube (The Dawn), Francisque Gay and Georges Bidault shared similar theses.
 These circles participated actively in the anti-Nazi underground Resistance during the Second World War.